TafadzwaG/assessment_property_book/README.md

 There is also another dashboard of one ui
 - it provide thes listing if everything in the databse without the ability to add edit or delete
 - There is no need for auth to this dashboard
+- This dashboard was created using the One UI template

 ### Navigation to one Ui dashboard